mikera/vectorz-clj/README.md

 Vectorz also provides specialised functions in `mikera.vectorz.core` that give access to advanced features of Vectorz that are not necessarily available through the core.matrix API.
-This includes type hinted and primitive functions that will perform better when used on Vectorz vectors and matrices compared to using the general purpose core.matrix API.
+This includes type hinted and primitive functions that will perform better than using the general purpose core.matrix API.

 Here are some Vector Examples: